Shaqib al-Salam

 Shaqib was founded in 1979 as part of a government project to settle Negev Bedouins in permanent settlements.
 It was declared a local council in 1996.
 It is one of seven Bedouin townships in the Negev desert with approved plans and developed infrastructure alongside Hura, Tel as-Sabi (Tel Sheva), Ar'arat an-Naqab (Ar'ara BaNegev), Lakiya, Kuseife (Kseife) and the city of Rahat, the largest among them.

 Etymology

-The town is named for the Sagiv river that flows nearby and the Camp David Accords between Egypt and Israel (Shalom means peace in Hebrew) which were signed the same year the township was founded.
+The town is named for the Sagiv river that flows nearby and the Camp David Accords between Egypt and Israel (salam means peace in Arabic, like shalom in Hebrew), which were signed the same year the township was founded.